Angela was a foster parent for eight years and has four daughters, one in which is adopted.

-This is a fun game for kids and teens, as they bob for worms--gummy worms that is!
+Bobbing for worms is a fun game for kids and teens, as they bob for worms—gummy worms, that is!
 In this game, you take a plate and place six to eight gummy worms on each plate.
 Then top the gummy worms with a tall pile of whip cream!

-Everyone places their hands behind their back, and when the judge says, "Go," everyone bobs their head in the whip cream in search for each worm.
-As each worm is found, they take it out and place it on a plate to the side.
-The first person who gets all of the gooey gooey gummy worms out wins!
+Everyone places their hands behind their backs, and when the judge says, "Go," everyone bobs their head in the whipped cream in search of each worm.
+When they find a worm, they take it out and place it on a plate to the side.
+The first person who gets all of the gooey gummy worms out wins!

-Poor Tragic Tony was a good friend of mine, but unfortunately he lost all his limbs, eyes, teeth, and most of his important organs; or at least that is what you tell your guests.
+Poor Tragic Tony was a good friend of mine, but unfortunately, he lost all his limbs, eyes, teeth, and most of his essential organs, or at least that is what you tell your guests.

-To set up the game, you will want five none-see-through bags.
-In each bag you will place a food that corresponds with different parts of the body.
+To set up the game, you will want five non-see-through bags.
+In each bag, you will place a portion of food corresponding to different body parts.
 The object is to guess what is in each bag by only touch.
 The person who guesses the most foods correctly wins!

 Here are some suggestions for your bags: